raspberrypilearning/sensing-space/lesson-3/lesson.md

 ## Plenary

 Ask students to describe what they think would happen to the ISS if a small piece of space debris punctured the hull of the station.
-If you don't mind losing a container, you could use a hot needle to puncture a hole in the tupperware container.
+If you don't mind losing a container, you could use a hot needle to puncture a hole in the plastic container.

 ## Extension

-Ask students to research how pressure is maintianed on the ISS and any measures they have to protect against a hull breech.
+Ask students to research how pressure is maintained on the ISS, and what measures might be in place to protect against a hull breech.